IHE/ITI.Topologies/topologies.md

 The following concepts and definitions will be used throughout this white paper.

+### Document Sharing Environment

+**Document Sharing Environment** refers to any situation where two or more healthcare IT systems are exchanging health information in document format.
+Examples of document sharing environments include but are not limited to document sharing communities and document sharing networks.

 ### Document Sharing Community

 A **Document Sharing Community** is a group of facilities/enterprises that have agreed to work together using a common set of policies for the purpose of sharing health information within the community via an established mechanism.